-Finally in the figure \ref{Fig7} we compare the geometric cross section $\sigma_{geo}$ of the different BHs-$\omega$ , as a function of the parameter $c$.
-In general the Schwarzchild BH-$\omega$ has a bigger geometric cross section, compared with the Bardeen BH-$\omega$ and RN, in both cases $\omega=-2/3$ and $\omega=-1/2$, which agrees with the behavior of the classical and semi-classical scattering cross-sections.
+Finally in the Fig. \ref{Fig7}, we compare the geometric cross-section $\sigma_{geo}$ of the different BHs-$\omega$, as a function of the parameter $c$.
+The case for $\omega=-2/3$ is shown in the Fig. \ref{Fig7} {\bf (a)} and for $\omega=-1/2$ in the Fig. \ref{Fig7} {\bf (b)}.
+In general the Schwarzchild BH-$\omega$ has a bigger geometric cross-section, compared with the Bardeen BH-$\omega$ and RN BH-$\omega$, in both cases $\omega=-2/3$ and $\omega=-1/2$, thus it is consistent with the behavior of the classical and semi-classical scattering cross-sections.